 3. Internet of Things (IOT)

-An Internet of Things based healthcare architecture consists of a perception, network, and an application layer.
-The perception layer consists of sensors that collect vital information with the help of GPS, medical sensors, smart devices and RFIDs.
+An Internet of Things-based healthcare architecture consists of a perception, network, and application layer.
+The perception layer consists of sensors that collect vital information with the help of GPS, medical sensors, smart devices, and RFIDs.
 This layer helps in the acquisition of a multitude of physiological parameters about the patient.
 The network layer includes wired and wireless networks that communicate and store information collected in the perception layer.
 This information is shared either locally or at a centralized location.
-Finally, the application layer processes this data and delivers application specific services to the user.
+Finally, the application layer processes this data and delivers application-specific services to the user.

 IoT makes access to accurate healthcare information convenient and affordable.
 One example of such a technology is the use of smart insulin pens.
 Smart insulin pens track the patient’s insulin dose and provide reminders to take their medication.
 The connected inhalers can monitor usage and provide feedback on proper inhalation technique.